Rats In Cavity Walls

 In older buildings, it’s more common to see soil pipes externally, but newer construction projects have them below ground due to better design and aesthetics.

-The correct depth for these should be around 12 inches below ground level, but increasingly we see these points exposed above ground where rats quickly enter and populate the underfloor areas and cavities of the house.
+The correct depth for these should be around 12 inches below ground level, but increasingly we see these points exposed above ground, where rats quickly enter and populate the underfloor areas and cavities of the house.

-Even if you have concrete floors, the earth beneath the floor will dry and subside by a few inches, creating the perfect nesting point for rats which can then eat through underfloor heating systems and other plastic water service pipes, etc.
+Even if you have concrete floors, the earth beneath the floor will dry and subside by a few inches, creating the perfect nesting point for rats, which can then eat through underfloor heating systems and other plastic water service pipes, etc.

 Rats In Cavity Walls Via Faulty or Disused Drains